 The Dangers of Debt Settlement

-Creditors don't typically settle debts unless they're a few months past due.
+Creditors won't typically settle debts unless they're a few months past due.
 That means you have to stop paying your accounts and allow them to become past due.
 The whole process typically takes 26 to 48 months for the debt settlement company and the credit card company to come to terms.
 During this time, interest and late feeds will make the total grow.
 Your late payments get reported to the credit bureaus, your credit score drops, and you might begin receiving collection calls.

 Regardless of the debt settlement action, those late payments remain on your credit history for up to seven years.
 Until you start accumulating positive credit activity, you'll have difficulty getting new credit cards and loans.
 You may even find your credit score interfering with getting a job or a good insurance rate.

-As a part of your debt management strategy, consider enrolling in consumer credit counseling, which helps you enter into a debt management plan with your creditors.
+As a part of your debt management strategy, consider enrolling in consumer credit counseling.
+The organization will review your debt, credit, and financial situation to develop a custom plan for you to move forward, which may include entering into a debt management plan with your creditors.
 There's a possibility of reducing your monthly payments, and you'll still be able to pay your balance in full, which will reflect on your credit report.
-As long as you make your payments on time each month, this process will not hurt your credit score, and can provide you with new information and resources.
+As long as you make your payments on time each month, this process will not directly hurt your credit score, and can provide you with new information and resources.

-Specifically use the word "hardship" in your conversation; you may be able to get help in the form of a temporary (six months to a year) reduction in your monthly payment or credit card interest rate.
+You can also work out your own payment plan with your creditors.
+If you've missed one or two payments, ask your creditors if they have a hardship program for customers having financial difficulty.
+Specifically, use the word "hardship" in your conversation; you may be able to get help in the form of a temporary (six months to a year) reduction in your monthly payment or credit card interest rate.